partigabor/aromatica-old/database/output/md/cinnamon_gen.md

 title = "Cinnamon"
 author = "Gabor Parti"
 date = "2023-10-20"
-description = "Spice from the dried aromatic bark of the ceylon cinnamon tree; used as rolled strips or ground, related to cassia, see also Canela; Canella; Chinese cinnamon; Padang cinnamon: Saigon cinnamon. " weight = 10
+description = "The inner bark of the cinnamon tree (Cinnamomum zeylanicum) from Sri Lanka, related to cassia, see also Canela; Canella; Chinese cinnamon; Padang cinnamon: Saigon cinnamon.

+, related to cassia, see also Canela; Canella; Chinese cinnamon; Padang cinnamon: Saigon cinnamon.

+According to WordNet: Spice from the dried aromatic bark of the Ceylon cinnamon tree; used as rolled strips or ground.

+"
+weight = 10
 # draft = "true"
 # hidden = "true"